-Background and Purpose of the Project
+Project Background and Purpose

-Neuroscientists are racing to understand how experience influences the development, refinement and maintenance of neuronal circuits via cellular and molecular processes, in an activity-dependent manner.
+Neuroscientists are racing to understand how visual experience and neuronal activity influences the development, refinement and maintenance of neuronal circuits via cellular and molecular processes.
 To minimize computational expense, theoretical studies have typically investigated questions concerning single cell responses and cellular network dynamics using simplified descriptions of neurons which ignore the spatial morphology of the neuron.
-Such models are called point neurons and assume that a brain cells' spatial morphology is does not affect electrical conduction and thus it is not important.
+Such descriptions are called single compartment models or point neurons and assume that a brain cells' spatial morphology plays no role in information processing and thus it is not important.
 Point models are those in which the membrane potential for the cell can be described mathematically by a system of Ordinary Differential Equations (ODEs).
 In order to fully describe the spatial nature and dynamical properties of brain cells, however, mathematical descriptions which ignore spatial extent are not sufficient to describe their complex dynamics, which can only be fully captured using a system of Partial Differential Equations (PDEs).
 As observed in many experiments, real neurons are objects not devoid of spatial structure, being comprised of a soma, a large branching axonal tree and dendrite, where both the axon and dendrite possess complex spatial geometry.
 Spatial extent has been largely ignored in the vast majority of theoretical studies for reasons of computational tractability.
 Admittedly, the spatial complexity of the neuron's morphology and the spatial pattern of synaptic connectivity converging onto both the soma and dendrite introduce a new intricacy in understanding how brain circuits are formed, refined and maintained.
-Understanding the origins of the connectome, and specifically, how axons from one cell typically makes synaptic connections onto the dendrites of other neurons, where the strength and spatial location are altered over time by specific activity-dependent cellular and molecular processes is still not known.
-The underlying rules implemented by such processes which are responsible for the induction of changes in brain circuitry, known as synaptic plasticity, are Elucidating understood. poorly ${ m these}$ underlying alterations in both strength and location of an axon forming a synapse (synaptic connection) is the grand challenge.
-Notably both current and past experiments have shown that spike timing and calcium influx into the cytoplasm have important roles to play.
+Understanding the origins of the neuron to dendrite connection patterns, and specifically, how and where axons from one cell typically makes synaptic connections onto the dendrites of other neurons, where the strength and spatial location are altered over time by specific activity-dependent cellular and molecular processes is still not known.
+The underlying rules implemented by such processes that are responsible for changes in brain circuitry, known as synaptic plasticity, are poorly understood.
+Elucidating these rules governing the changes in both strength and location of an axon forming a synapse (synaptic connection) is a major challenge.
+Notably both current and past experiments have shown that spike timing, membrane depolarization and calcium influx into the cytoplasm have important roles to play.

-Previous experiments investigating the phenomenon of spike timing-dependent plasticity (STDP) have shown a plasticity rule characterized by a temporally asymmetric learning window, where the temporal order of pre- and postsynaptic firing dictates whether synaptic strength is increased (pre before post) or decreased (post before pre).
+Previous experiments investigating the phenomenon of spike timing-dependent plasticity (STDP) typically present a plasticity rule characterized by a temporally asymmetric learning window, where the temporal order of pre- and postsynaptic firing dictates whether synaptic strength is increased (pre before post) or decreased (post before pre).
 The majority of theoretical studies have used the point model paradigm to study how STDP influences the evolution and final distribution of synaptic weights.
-Instead, few STDP studies have used spatial or compartmental models to investigate changes in synaptic strength across spatially dendrites.
+Instead, few STDP studies have used spatial or compartmental models to investigate changes in synaptic strength spatially extended across dendrites.